AdobeDocs/analytics-platform.en/help/components/real-time/real-time.md

 ## Latencies

-The real-time latency of real-time reporting for Customer Journey Analytics is determined by how you collect data.
+How you collect data determines the real-time latency of real-time reporting for Customer Journey Analytics .
 The illustration and table below show approximate latencies for various data collection scenarios when using real-time and standard reporting.

 The illustration also emphasizes that real-time reporting uses a consolidated dataset that is completely separate from the [consolidated (combined) dataset](/help/connections/combined-dataset.md) used for standard reporting.
-You use the [Real-time refesh toggle](use-real-time.md) to switch between:
+You use the [Real-time refresh toggle](use-real-time.md) to switch between:

 * Real-time reporting on a consolidated dataset that contains up to 24 hours of rolling data.
 * Standard reporting on the consolidated dataset that contains up to 13 months of rolling data (or longer in case you have licensed the Extended Data Capacity Add-on).